 Civilian’s don’t actually take part in "combat".
 A lot of nobles are actually Civilians, thus we wanted to be able to represent them fittingly in-game.

-Otherwise, artwork must be credited in your signature to an artist who gave you permission to use their work - and a link back to the artist is mandatory.
+Otherwise, unique artwork must be credited in your signature to an artist who gave you permission to use their work - and a link back to the artist is mandatory.

 Some people have a new avatar every time you refresh the webpage.
 That's called a rotating avatar, and you can make one using various free services online.
 We often use Universal Sig Rotator, as it works for signatures too.